Parameswara of Malacca: Foundation of Malacca

 Parameswara fled north to found a new settlement.
 In Muar, Parameswara contemplated establishing his new kingdom at either Biawak Busuk or at Kota Buruk.
 Finding that the Muar location was not suitable, he continued northwards.
 Along the way, he reportedly visited Sening Ujong (former name of present-day city of Seremban) before reaching a fishing village at the mouth of the Bertam River (former name of the Malacca River).
 This evolved over time to become the location of modern-day Malacca City.

 According to the Malay Annals, legend has it that the king saw a mouse deer outwitting his hunting dog into the water when he was resting under the Malacca tree.
 He thought this boded well, remarking, 'this place is excellent, even the mouse deer is formidable; it is best that we establish a kingdom here'.
 Tradition holds that he named the settlement after the tree he was leaning against while witnessing the portentous event.
 Today, the mouse deer is part of modern Malacca's coat of arms.
 The name "Malacca" itself was derived from the fruit-bearing Malacca tree (Pokok Melaka) scientifically termed as Phyllanthus emblica.

-Another account on the origin the naming of Malacca elaborates that during the reign of Muhammad Shah (1424–1444), the Arab merchants called the kingdom 'Malakat' (Arabic for 'congregation of merchants') because it was home to many trading communities.
+There are at least two other theories on the origin the naming of Malacca: Tomé Pires explains the name in the Suma Oriental as a transliteration of the term for a fugitive, Malaqa, reflecting Parameswara's history as one, and the Malay Annals themselves suggest that Arab merchants called the kingdom Malakat (Arabic for 'congregation of merchants') during the reign of Muhammad Shah (1424–1444), because it was home to many trading communities.